 "It was really hard, because I was so involved.
 I did show choir, soccer, and all that," she said.
 "So homeschooling for me was really hard, but it was something I had to do because the bullying got so bad."

-Rawl’s experiences aren’t unique — many of the 1.1 million people living with HIV in America face similar cruelty and misunderstanding from their communities.
-I wanted to learn more about their experiences, so I contacted advocacy groups to connect with people living with the disease.
+Rawl’s experiences aren’t unique — many of the 1.2 million people living with HIV in America face similar cruelty and misunderstanding from their communities.
+I wanted to learn more about their experiences, so in 2014, I contacted advocacy groups to connect with people living with the disease.
 I interviewed eight HIV-positive people, with a range of ages, sexual orientations, races, and backgrounds.
 These interviews, of course, don’t represent everyone living with HIV or AIDS.
 But they provide a glimpse into just how harmful the persistent misconceptions around the disease can be, even for some of the most optimistic people living with HIV.

 There was a consistent theme in these interviews.
 After people were diagnosed, they quickly learned that proper medication can make the disease less deadly and more difficult to transmit.
 Indeed, HIV isn’t the death sentence it was in the 1980s and early 1990s.
 The age-adjusted death rate among people diagnosed with HIV and AIDS dropped by 93 percent between 1987 and 2010, according to the Centers for Disease Control and Prevention.
 A large part of that, the CDC explains, is attributable to the development of highly effective antiretroviral medication.